EDS-Bioinformatics-Laboratory/ansible/README.md

 _This installed:_
 - Install rclone and gedit

-- Create ~/Desktop/RD to which you can mount your Research Drive account (see below),
+General.yml created ~/Desktop/RD to which you can mount your Research Drive account (see below).
+The _local_mount_ in config.yml should point tho this directory.
+In addition, it cloned the ENCORE repository in ~/.

-- Clone the ENCORE repository in ~/.
+_Note:_ at this point you can mount your Research Drive account following the instructions in the next section, or you can continue to first install software with the remaining playbooks.
+Mounting Research Drive at this point may help to easily transfer files and copy-paste (see below) in case you need to debug or change files.

 ```